 Pas tout lu, j'ai trouvé quelques remarques pertinentes.
 Mon avis c'est que si on fait l'effort d'avoir un code propre CS est plus avntageux que JS.
 N'importe quel langage peut faire des trucs dégueulasses de toutes façons.

-Il y a plus de 11 ans
+Il y a environ 12 ans

 Oui je suis d'accord avec toi.